csound-flossmanual/csound-floss/book/04-c-amplitude-and-ring-modulation.md

 ; example by Alex Hofmann and joachim heintz
 ~~~

 At the end of this example, when the *DC Offset* was zero, we reached Ring Modulation (RM).
-Ring Modulation can thus be considered as special case of Amplitude Modulation, without any DC Offset.
-This is the very simple model:[^2]
+Ring Modulation can thus be considered as special case of Amplitude Modulation,
+without any DC Offset.
+This is the very simple model:^[Here expressed as multiplication.

-[^2]: Here expressed as multiplication.
-The alternative would be to feed
-      the modulator's output in the amplitude input of the carrier.
+The alternative would be to feed the modulator's output in the amplitude input of the carrier.]

 ![<small>*Ring Modulation as Multiplication of two Signals*</small>](../resources/images/04-c-rm.png){width=70%}

-If Ring Modulation happens in the sub-audio domain (less than 10 Hz), it will be perceived as *tremolo*.[^3] If it happens in the audio-domain, we get a sound with *only* the sidebands.
+If Ring Modulation happens in the sub-audio domain (less than 10 Hz), it will be perceived as

-[^3]: Note that the frequency of this tremolo in RM will be perceived twice as
+*tremolo*.^[Note that the frequency of this tremolo in RM will be perceived twice as
-      much as the frequency in AM because every half sine in the modulating
+much as the frequency in AM because every half sine in the modulating signal
-      signal is perceived as an own period.
+is perceived as an own period.]
+If it happens in the audio-domain,
+we get a sound with *only* the sidebands.

 AM/RM of Complex Sounds